Free-fall time

 The free-fall time is the characteristic time that would take a body to collapse under its own gravitational attraction, if no other forces existed to oppose the collapse.
-As such, it plays a fundamental role in setting the timescale for a wide variety of astrophysical processes—from star formation to helioseismology to supernovae—in which gravity plays a dominant role.
+As such, it plays a fundamental role in setting the timescale for a wide variety of astrophysical processes—from star formation to helio-seismology to supernovae—in which gravity plays a dominant role.